wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 ### Video Layer Selection extension

 The Layer Selection extensions allows the WHEP Player to control which video layer or rendition is being delivered through the negotiated video MediaStreamTrack.
-When supported by the WHEP resource, a "Link" header field with a "rel" attribute of "urn:ietf:params:whep:ext:layer" MUST be returned in the initial HTTP "201 Created" response, with the Url of the Video Layer Selection REST API entrypoint.
+When supported by the WHEP resource, a "Link" header field with a "rel" attribute of "urn:ietf:params:whep:ext:core:layer" MUST be returned in the initial HTTP "201 Created" response, with the Url of the Video Layer Selection REST API entrypoint.
 If this extension is supported by the WHEP Resource, the Server Sent Events extension MUST be supported as well and the "layers" event MUST be advertised as well.

 ~~~~~
 HTTP/1.1 201 Created